When we arrived in the French Quarter in New Orleans, I was immediately transported to another time and place and fell in love with the city.

 We took a quick walk across the street to the famous Café du Monde and had a fabulous café au lait and beignets.
 I may have gotten powdered sugar everywhere from these fried, donut-like pastries, but it was worth it, and that coffee was so smooth.
 We continued just a little downriver to see the historic French Market consisting of six blocks of vendors selling food, clothing, books, candy and more.

-Dining al fresco at Café du Monde
+The famous coffee and beignets at Café du Monde

 Napoleon House and Other Food Stops